 Today scientists have many more instruments to study the Earth and have determined that Newton's estimate of the Earth's density was essentially correct.
 The density of the continental crust is between 2.7 and 3.0 g/cm³.
 The density of the oceanic crust is between 3.0 and 3.3 g/cm³.The average density of the core is 10.7 to 12 g/cm³.
 The inner core, which is solid, is approximately 13.5 g/cm³.

-The Earth's core has two layers that are mostly iron.
+The Earth's core has two layers that are primarily iron.
 It is estimated that 90% of the core is iron with the remaining 10% an alloy of iron that is combined with oxygen, sulfur or nickel.

 Check out Myrna Martin's award winning textbooks, e-books, videos and rock sets.
 The Kids Fun Science Bookstore covers a wide range of earth science topics.
 Click here to browse.